awsdocs/aws-lambda-developer-guide/doc_source/invocation-images.md

 ## Function lifecycle<a name="invocation-images-lifecycle"></a>

-Lambda optimizes a new or updated container image in preparation for the function to receive invocations\.
+After you upload a new or updated container image, Lambda optimizes the image before the function can process invocations\.
 The optimization process can take a few seconds\.
 The function remains in the `Pending` state until the process completes\.
 The function then transitions to the `Active` state\.
 While the state is `Pending`, you can invoke the function, but other operations on the function fail\.
 Invocations that occur while an image update is in progress run the code from the previous image\.

 If a function is not invoked for multiple weeks, Lambda reclaims its optimized version, and the function transitions to the `Inactive` state\.
 To reactivate the function, you must invoke it\.
 Lambda rejects the first invocation and the function enters the `Pending` state until Lambda re\-optimizes the image\.
 The function then returns to the `Active` state\.

 Lambda periodically fetches the associated container image from the Amazon Elastic Container Registry \(Amazon ECR\) repository\.
-If the corresponding container image no longer exists on Amazon ECR, the function enters the `Failed` state, and Lambda returns a failure for any function invocations\.
+If the corresponding container image no longer exists on Amazon ECR or permissions are revoked, the function enters the `Failed` state, and Lambda returns a failure for any function invocations\.

 You can use the Lambda API to get information about a function's state\.
-For more information, see [Monitoring the state of a function with the Lambda API](functions-states.md)\.
+For more information, see [Lambda function states](functions-states.md)\.

 ## Invoking the function<a name="invocation-images-update"></a>